Projects by me

 LUAstro logo

-After winning 100% of the vote in a fair and balanced election, I became President of the Astronomy Society at Lancaster University (LUAstro).
-To celebrate, I spent the better half of a week creating LUAstro.space - a website for the Society!
-I'm not the best at coding, so I used ChatGPT a bit to get the search bar and the formatting working.
-Don't judge me!
+Recently, I became President of Lancaster University's Astronomy Society (LUAstro).
+To celebrate, I've spent a lot of time since then creating www.luastro.space - a website for the Society!
+I'm not the best at coding, so I used ChatGPT a bit to get the PHP search bar and the formatting working - don't judge me!
+You can view the source code HERE.

 LU logo

-I was recently given a small job interviewing researchers across Lancaster University's Physics Department about their work with companies - to write new case studies for attracting potential employers.
-I'm still doing the job currently, but once it's done, my work will be visible on the University's website HERE.
+I was given a small job interviewing researchers across Lancaster University's Physics Department about their work with companies - to write new case studies for attracting potential employers.
+I've since finished the job, and, at some point, my work will be visible on the University's website HERE.